igor-m/dho-remote/README.md

 A pre-capture options lets you capture multiple times.
 Each capture should be driven with a different fundamental frequency to extend the frequency range.
 All captures will be plotted as a single Bode diagram.

-Feedback loop stability gain be measured using the command line --loopgain option.
+Closed loop gain stability can be measured using the command line --loopgain option.

 ## Example of measuring an audio amplifier